mohae/autofac/README.md

 >
 >   -Philip K. Dick,  _Autofac_

+Autofact collects information about a client, this can either be logged locally or sent to a central collector, [autofactory](https://github.com/mohae/autofact/tree/master/cmd/autofactory).
+Autofact's goal is to collect information about a client's usage with minimal impact on the client on which it is running.
+To accomplish this, Autofact uses [joefriday](https://github.com/mohae/joefriday) to collect the information, which was created to minimize CPU usage and memory allocations during data collection.

+Autofact, on start-up, will collect information about the system on which it is running: CPU, RAM, network interfaces, Kernel, and OS.
+Once running, it collects, at minimum, the system's loadavg on a regular interval.
+It can also collect a client's CPU utilization, RAM usage, and network usage.
+This data is either collected locally as JSON or sent to Autofactory as Flatbuffer serialized bytes.

-Communications between the server and client are via websockets and most messages are serialized using [flatbuffers.](https://google.github.io/flatbuffers/)  An inventory of clients is persisted using [boltdb.](https://github.com/boltdb/bolt)
+Communications between the server and client are via websockets and most messages are serialized using [flatbuffers.](https://google.github.io/flatbuffers/)  An inventory of clients is persisted using [boltdb.](https://github.com/boltdb/bolt).

+When Autofactory is used, it can either save the data to [InfluxDB](https://influxdata.com) or as JSON to `stdout` or some other output destination.

 This is a work in progress.